-- 13. This consolidated baseline and monitoring methodology is based on the following proposed new methodologies: - (a) "NM0258: Methodology for Bus Lanes" developed by Grütter Consulting AG, Switzerland; - (b) "NM0266: Methodology for Rail Based Urban Mass Rapid Transit Systems (MRTS)" developed by Grütter Consulting AG, Switzerland. - 14.
-This methodology also refers to the latest approved version of the following tools: - (a) "TOOL01: Tool for the demonstration and assessment of additionality"; - (b) "TOOL03: Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - (c) "TOOL05: Tool to calculate baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation"; - (d) "TOOL11: Assessment of the validity of the original/current baseline and update of the baseline at the renewal of the crediting period"; - (e) "TOOL15: Upstream leakage emissions associated with fossil fuel use". - (f) "TOOL18: Baseline emissions for modal shift measures in urban passenger transport"; - (g) "TOOL23: Additionality of first-of-its-kind project activities". - 15.
+- 14. This consolidated baseline and monitoring methodology is based on the following proposed new methodologies: - (a) "NM0258: Methodology for Bus Lanes" developed by Grütter Consulting AG, Switzerland; - (b) "NM0266: Methodology for Rail Based Urban Mass Rapid Transit Systems (MRTS)" developed by Grütter Consulting AG, Switzerland. - 15.
+This methodology also refers to the latest approved version of the following tools: - (a) "TOOL01: Tool for the demonstration and assessment of additionality" (hereinafter referred as "TOOL01"); - (b) "TOOL03: Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" (hereinafter referred as "TOOL03"); - (c) "TOOL05: Tool to calculate baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation" (hereinafter referred as "TOOL05"); - (d) "TOOL11: Assessment of the validity of the original/current baseline and update of the baseline at the renewal of the crediting period" (hereinafter referred as "TOOL11"); - (e) "TOOL15: Upstream leakage emissions associated with fossil fuel use" (hereinafter referred as "TOOL15").

+- (f) "TOOL18: Baseline emissions for modal shift measures in urban passenger transport" (hereinafter referred as "TOOL18"); - (g) "TOOL23: Additionality of first-of-its-kind project activities" (hereinafter referred as "TOOL23"); - 16.
 For more information regarding the proposed new methodologies and the tools as well as their consideration by the Executive Board of the clean development mechanism (CDM) (hereinafter referred to as the Board) please refer to http://cdm.unfccc.int/goto/MPappmeth.